Undergraduate Research

 How to Apply

-The online application for the College of Engineering SURE program should launch in December and students are generally notified in February or March.
-More information on the application link and deadline will be announced shortly.
+The online application for the College of Engineering SURE program launches in December and students are generally notified in February or March.
+More information about the application process and eligibility criteria can be found on the SURE website.

 Applicants are required to write a statement explaining the reason why they want to work on a project, their relevant skills, and what they expect from the experience.
 The statement should be one page or less (12pt font and 1″ margins) and uploaded in “Other” section at the bottom of the online application.
 The applicant indicates their three top projects in order of interest.